rtm516/GeyserMC-wiki/Home.md

 ## Installing
 ### Standalone
+Please keep in mind, you need some sort of computer or host to run Geyser Standalone on.
+Applications such as Termux on Android are capable of running Geyser, but this largely depends on how powerful your Android device is.
+Please do so at your own risk.

 1. Download a jar of Geyser from the [build server](https://ci.nukkitx.com/job/Geyser/job/master/).
 2. Create a new folder for Geyser, and drop the jar in there.
 3. Create a new bat or startup script, similar to the one you'd use for a Bukkit server, and take a look at [this](https://github.com/GeyserMC/Geyser/wiki/Creating-a-Startup-Script) page for what to put into it.